 Attendance Facilitation works to engage school-aged students who have been truant for extended periods of time.
 A facilitator works with students, their whanau, and partners to identify barriers to attendance and get a plan in place that builds participation back up within a set timeframe.

+Transition-to-school.
 The 'Transition-to-school' forums bring together professionals from early childhood centres and primary schools within the Kawerau, Opotiki and Whakatane districts.
 These forums provide the opportunity to discuss issues and solutions regarding the transition-to-school process and to develop an understanding of the changes and new expectations for children and whanau.

 Mana Aki is a holistic wrap around service that supports students aged 5 to 15 at risk of disengaging from school.
 We work with the students and their schools, teachers, partners, and whanau to quickly identify issues that need addressing to make school a more positive experience.
 From resources to contextual learning programmes, responses are focused on the learner.